heygrady/react-redux-notes/react-redux-starter-kit-todos.md

   // ...
   ```

 5. We need to inject our reducer into the store using the `injectReducer(store, map)` function.
 This function comes with the react-redux-starter-kit in [`src/store/reducers.js`](https://github.com/davezuko/react-redux-starter-kit/blob/master/src/store/reducers.js).
 This allows for lazy-loaded routes to add reducers to the Redux store after the initial page load.
-There's not much magic going on there but if you poke around and see `asyncReducers` mentioned in the code it's referring to list of reducers from routes that were loaded as asynchronous chunks by Webpack. **Important:** the `key` specifies a key on the store that the reducers in your route will inherit from.
+There's not much magic going on there but if you poke around and see `asyncReducers` mentioned in the code it's referring to the list of reducers from routes that were loaded as asynchronous chunks by Webpack. **Important:** the `key` specifies a key on the store that the reducers in your route will inherit from.
 It's similar in concept to what [`combineReducers()`](http://redux.js.org/docs/api/combineReducers.html) does.

   ```js
   import { injectReducer } from '../../store/reducers'